 - Application Form;

 - A written description of the development, along with a postal address of the land to be developed;

 - A Site Location Plan, sufficient to identify the site and the surrounding locality (preferably at a scale of 1:1,250 or 1:2,500);

 - A Certificate of Ownership – to inform all concerned who is in actual possession of the application site;

 - Notification of the proposed development to any affected occupier on neighbouring land; and

 - Drawings – Fully annotated detailed drawings of the proposed development to an appropriate scale.

-The application should be accompanied by 3 additional copies of the application forms/plans and the appropriate application fee.
-Further notes on information required when applying for planning permission or other types of development are available from the NI Planning Portal website (www.planningni.gov.uk).
+The application should be accompanied by three additional copies of the application forms or plans and the appropriate application fee.
+Read more about the information required when applying for planning permission or other types of development.

 Where pre-application consultation is undertaken (NB: for major and regionally significant developments this is a requirement):